-V.G Equity Planning and Support: Since we have moved to S73, the FAST program has been able to thrive with the MCC program and foodbank right across the hall.
+V.G Equity Planning and Support: Since we have moved to S73, the FAST program has been able to thrive with the MCC program and food bank right across the hall.
 The students still indicate that they prefer laptops/computers, and sometimes they have to use the MCC computers.

 We would also like to discuss the possibility of adding a permanent hourly position for the coordinator of the FAST program as continuing this program with the same coordinator would be best for the continuity and growth of the program.
 In addition supporting additional teams and tutorial support could occur in the future if a larger facility could be secured.
 We need help securing and supporting the peer tutors that we have.
 We have also been able to move FAST to 2:30pm since football starts very late.
 This has helped immensely with attendance.
-We are definitely hoping that other teams will be able to join the
+We are definitely hoping that other teams will be able to join the group in the future.
+This issue will be finding a time frame that does not interfere with practices.

 V.H.1 Other Needed Resources: Procards for fuel and towing were received by the District in March of 2017.
 This has been a great improvement towards safety for our coaches and their teams.
 We have already used them for emergency towing.

 V.H.2 Other Needed Resources Justification: